Florian J. Fintelmann

 CLINICAL AND RESEARCH EXPERTISE

-As the head of Thoracic Imaging Percutaneous Thermal Ablation at Massachusetts General Hospital, Dr. Fintelmann is integrated into the Thoracic Cancer Team.
+As the head of Thoracic Imaging Percutaneous Thermal Ablation at Massachusetts General Hospital, Dr. Fintelmann is integrated into the Lung and Thoracic Cancer Team at the Mass General Cancer Center.
 His research focuses on improving cancer care with quantitative image analysis, machine learning, and image-guided minimally invasive interventions.

 CONTACT